-We hire a taxi, struggle to lift the heavy boxes onto the roof rack, take our seats and off we go towards the small town of Joshimath, deep in the Himalaya.
+We hire a taxi, struggling to lift the heavy boxes onto the roof rack.
+We then take our seats, and off we go towards the small town of Joshimath, deep in the Himalaya.
 The following day, we board a local bus to the village of Lata, where our hike is going to start.
 It is impossible for us to lift the two heavy boxes onto the roof-rack of the bus, so we hire a local porter to do the job.
 He squats beside one of the boxes, tying a rope around it and then around his forehead.
-Muscles taut and sweat pouring down his face, he gets up and proceeds to climb up the ladder to the roof rack, first with one box, then the other.
+Muscles taut and sweat pouring down his face, he gets up, proceeding to climb up the ladder to the roof of the bus, first with one box, then the other.
 We pay him the handsome sum of 10 Rupees (1 US $), and he is very pleased indeed.

 We stay a few days in Lata, where we hire a number of porters and buy more provisions.
 Lata is a typical Himalayan village, with two- or three-storey wooden houses, each supplied with a second-floor balcony all the way around the house.
-A dominating feature in the village is a Hindu temple, outside which grows an enormous Himalayan hemlock (Tsuga dumosa), whose branches are used as decoration during festivals.
-People cultivate crops like rice, buckwheat, and amaranth.
+A dominating feature in the village is a Hindu temple, outside which grows an enormous Himalayan hemlock (Tsuga dumosa).
+Branches of this tree are used as decoration during festivals.
+Cultivated plants in this area include rice, buckwheat, and amaranth.
 After being harvested, the crops are spread out on the roofs to dry.

-We camp on a plateau near the Rishi Ganga River, in which we see typical Himalayan river birds like blue whistling-thrush (Myophonus caeruleus), white-capped river-chat (Chaimarrornis leucocephalus), and brown dipper (Cinclus pallasii).
-Green-backed tits (Parus monticolus), red-headed bushtits (Aegithalos concinnus), and yellow-breasted greenfinches (Carduelis spinoides) hop about in shrubs along the river.
+Our camp is on a plateau near the Rishi Ganga River, and when we are not busy with preparations for our hike, we study the bird life in the river, which includes blue whistling-thrush (Myophonus caeruleus), white-capped river-chat (Phoenicurus leucocephalus), and brown dipper (Cinclus pallasii).
+Shrubs along the river harbour birds like green-backed tit (Parus monticolus), red-headed bushtit (Aegithalos concinnus), and yellow-breasted greenfinch (Carduelis spinoides).

-From Lata, we follow the trail towards Belta along fields, and later through lovely forest with e.g. Himalayan cedar (Cedrus deodara), Himalayan yew (Taxus wallichiana), walnut (Juglans regia), and different species of whitebeam (Sorbus).
+From Lata, we follow a trail along fields to Belta, from where the trail heads up through lovely forest with a number of tree species, including Himalayan cedar (Cedrus deodara), Himalayan yew (Taxus wallichiana), walnut (Juglans regia), and whitebeam (Sorbus).
 John has been walking a little distance behind Ajai and me, and when he catches up with us, he relates a strange encounter he had on the trail.
 As he was struggling along with his heavy backpack, he noticed one of our porters, an elderly man, lying beside the trail, utterly exhausted.
 When he saw the white sahib, he opened his mouth, pointed down his throat and exclaimed: “Vitamin E!!
 Vitamin E!!”

 We continue our hike up a steep trail through the forest, which is now dominated by fir (Abies) and shrubs of Rhododendron campanulatum.
-We camp on a ridge, called Lata Kharak, from where we have a wonderful view towards the surrounding mountains, among others Dunagiri (7,066 m), Trisul (7,120 m), and Hathi Parbat (6,727 m).
+Our porters have made camp on a ridge named Lata Kharak, from where we have a wonderful view towards the surrounding mountains, among others Dunagiri (7066 m), Trisul (7120 m), and Hathi Parbat (6727 m).

 Ajai, who is a student and maybe not so fit, is now very tired, lagging behind.
-He sits down on a rock, so we go back to find out what’s wrong.
-Ajai refuses to move and says: “Just leave me here.
+When he sits down on a rock, we go back to find out what’s wrong.
+Ajai refuses to move, saying: “Just leave me here.
 I’ll spend the night here, I can’t go on.”